 After warming the tiniest dollop between my hands, I dabbed the soap on my wrists.
 Because it felt sticky, I spritzed some water over the soap, but that didn’t really help.
-While the peppermint smelled cool and refreshing, it wasn’t as pleasant an experience as using aromatherapy oils.
+While I loved the sumptuous rose scent, it wasn’t as pleasant an experience as using aromatherapy oils.

 Verdict: Not for me